All Episodes

 And right here it is in the Jerusalem Post.

-Negotiators failed to meet the standard of achieving any time anywhere access that several members of the U.S. Congress had demanded as part of any nuclear deal.
+Negotiators failed to meet the standard of achieving any time-anywhere access that several members of the U.S. Congress had demanded as part of any nuclear deal.

-Instead, in the event Iran objects to an international atomic energy agency request for access to a specific site, a clock will begin that grants decides 14 days to negotiate.
+Instead, in the event Iran objects to an International Atomic Energy Agency request for access to a specific site, a clock will begin that grants the sides 14 days to negotiate.

-Folks, so if we think there's been a violation, not us.
+So if we think there's been a violation, not us, it's the International Atomic Energy Agency.

 That's who it is.

-Yeah, yeah, Mohammed Al-Baradai.
+Yeah, yeah, Mohammed AlBaradai.

-Well, we we suspect a violation.
+Well, we suspect a violation.

 We have to call those clowns.

-And then they make a request to the Iranians, At which point a clock begins that grants 14 days to negotiate whether or not to allow the inspection.
+At which point, a clock begins that grants 14 days to negotiate whether or not to allow the inspection.

-There is no any time anywhere inspection.
+There is no any time-anywhere inspection.

 And we can't just say, hey, we want to check and see how you're doing here.